oemof/tespy/docs/tespy_modules/fluid_properties.rst

 Other mixtures
 ^^^^^^^^^^^^^^
-It is **not possible** to use mixtures of liquid and other liquid or gaseous fluids **at the moment**!
-If you try to use a mixture of two liquid or gaseous fluids and liquid fluids, e.g. water and methanol or liquid water and air, the equations will still be applied, but obviously return bad values.
+Support for arbitrary mixtures of liquid and other liquid or gaseous fluids is **not supported at the moment**!
+However, as mentioned previously, a set of mixtures defined in CoolProp is supported.
 If you have ideas for the implementation of new kinds of mixtures we appreciate you contacting us.